tethysplatform/tethys/docs/tethys_sdk/templating.rst

 base.html
 =========

 The :file:`base.html` is the base template that is used directly by app templates.
 This file is generated in all new Tethys app projects that are created using the scaffold.
+The contents are provided here for reference.

+All of the blocks provided by the :file:`base.html` template are inherited from the :file:`app_base.html` template.
+The :file:`base.html` template is intended to be a simplified version of the :file:`app_base.html` template, providing only the the blocks that should be used in a default app configuration.
+However, the blocks that are excluded from the :file:`base.html` template can be used by advanced Tethys app developers who wish customize parts or all of the app template structure.

+See the `Blocks`_ section for an explanation of each block.

 ::